yuvalmGS/gigaspaces-wiki-jekyll/xap100/global-http-session-sharing.markdown

 - **Atomic HTTP request** session access support - multiple requests for the session attributes within the same HTTP request will be served without performing any remote calls.
 Master session copy will be updated when the HTTP request will be completed.

+- **Delta update support** – Changes identified at the session attribute level.
+Minimal serialization overhead and network utilization bwteen client and IMDG , between IMDG primary and backup instances and between remote IMDG clusterrs using WAN Gateway for WAN replication.

+- **Compression support** - Session attributes may be compressed to support very large session storage with minimal performance impact.

+- **Principle based session sharing ** - Allows session sharing across different applications using SSO.

 {%endvbar%}

-# Global HTTP Session Sharing with your Application
+# Session Sharing with your Application

-You simply need to configure your web application to use the Shiro session manager  with GigaSpaces, deploy the GigaSpaces in-memory data grid (IMDG) and its WAN Gateway in each data center and deploy your web application.
+Configure your web application to use the GigaSpaces session manager, deploy the GigaSpaces in-memory data grid (IMDG) and deploy your web application.
 That's it!

 There is no need to change the web application or plug in any custom code in order to enable session sharing between servers running in remote data centers.
 In addition, you don't have to add the HTTP session classes to the IMDG classpath.

 The below diagram shows a more detailed view of the IMDG deployment.
 In this case, there are multiple partitions for high scalability, as well as backup instances for redundancy.
-The WAN Gateway is also deployed and shows replication to each remote site.
+The WAN Gateway is also deployed and shows replication between remote site.

  ![httpSessionSharing2.jpg](/attachment_files/httpSessionSharing2.jpg)

 The end-to-end path between the 2 data center nodes includes the servlet and Shiro filters, and the IMDG with local cache and WAN Gateway.

  ![httpSessionSharing3.jpg](/attachment_files/httpSessionSharing3.jpg)

+{% comment %}

 ### Load-Balancing Scenarios